 Protocol Buffers works seamlessly with Python.
 It's commonly used in data science, backend services, and microservices where efficient serialization matters.
 Python's simple syntax makes protobuf easy to learn and use.

 This guide shows you everything you need to get started with Protocol Buffers in Python, from installation to writing your first working examples.
+If you're comparing serialization formats, check out our Protobuf vs JSON comparison.

 What You'll Need

-• pip: Python package manager (usually comes with Python)
+- •pip: Python package manager (usually comes with Python)

-• Protocol Buffer Compiler: We'll install this next
+- •Protocol Buffer Compiler: We'll install this next

 Step 1: Install Protocol Buffers